findelabs/proxima/docs/src/configuration/security/methods.md

-### Endpoint Method Whitelisting
+# Method Whitelisting

-You can globally whitelist specific methods for an endpoint, as shown below:
+You can whitelist specific methods for all clients for an endpoint.

 ```yaml
 routes: